-- We have two designated members of staff who are the joint special educational needs co-ordinators (SENCOs): Sheila Moore and Hima Rebelly.
+- The Joint Playbox Managers are the special educational needs co-ordinators (SENCOs).
 They attend regular Network meetings with other SENCOs in the borough and regular training courses provided by Kingston Early Years. - We provide a statement showing how we provide for children with SEN/disabilities. - We ensure that the provision for children with SEN/disabilities is the responsibility of all members of the preschool. - We ensure that our inclusive admissions practice ensures equality of access and opportunity. - We ensure that our physical environment is as far as possible suitable for children with disabilities. - We work closely with parents of children with SEN/disabilities to create and maintain a positive partnership. - We ensure that parents are informed at all stages of the assessment, planning, provision and review of their children's education.

 - We provide parents with information on sources of independent advice and support.
-We will direct parents to the Local Offer website when it is operational. - We liaise with other professionals involved with children with SEN/disabilities and their families, including transfer arrangements to other settings and schools. - We provide a broad and balanced curriculum for all children with SEN/disabilities. - We provide a differentiated curriculum to meet individual needs and abilities. - We keep records of the assessment, planning, provision and review for children with SEN/disabilities. - We provide appropriate resources (human and financial) to implement our SEN/disability policy. - We ensure the privacy of children with SEN/disabilities when intimate care is being provided. - We provide in-service training for practitioners and volunteers. - We raise awareness of any specialism the setting has to offer, e.g. Makaton trained staff. - We provide a complaints procedure.
+We will direct parents to the Local Offer website. - We liaise with other professionals involved with children with SEN/disabilities and their families, including transfer arrangements to other settings and schools. - We provide a broad and balanced curriculum for all children with SEN/disabilities. - We provide a differentiated curriculum to meet individual needs and abilities. - We keep records of the assessment, planning, provision and review for children with SEN/disabilities. - We provide appropriate resources (human and financial) to implement our SEN/disability policy. - We ensure the privacy of children with SEN/disabilities when intimate care is being provided. - We provide in-service training for practitioners and volunteers.